Mac Tutorial: How To Enable an App Extension

 }

-This technique will work in most cases, but there may be times when a view inside of a scroll view implements autoscrolling behavior (perhaps if the view is a dragging destination).
-If you need to temporarily disable scrolling in such a case, you should also subclass NSClipView and block scrolling by overriding the -constrainBoundsRect: method like this:
+This technique will work in most cases, but it isn’t enough to completely disable scrolling.
+If there is a view inside of a scroll view that implements autoscrolling behavior (if the view is a dragging destination) the scrollWheel: override won’t block scrolling during an attempted drag and drop operation.
+To disable scrolling in all cases, you should also subclass NSClipView and block scrolling by overriding the -constrainBoundsRect: method like this:

 -(NSRect)constrainBoundsRect:(NSRect)proposedBounds